compgenomr/book/02-intro2R.md

 Next we will see how this works in practice.
 Let’s start with a simple scatter plot using `ggplot2`.
 In order to make basic plots in `ggplot2`, one needs to combine different components.
 First, we need the data and its transformation to a geometric object; for a scatter plot this would be mapping data to points, for histograms it would be binning the data and making bars.
 Second, we need the scales and coordinate system, which generates axes and legends so that we can see the values on the plot.
 And the last component is the plot annotation such as plot title and the background.

 The main `ggplot2` function, called `ggplot()`, requires a data frame to work with, and this data frame is its first argument as shown in the code snippet below.
 The second thing you will notice is the `aes()` function in the `ggplot()` function.
 This function defines which columns in the data frame map to x and y coordinates and if they should be colored or have different shapes based on the values in a different column.
 These elements are the “aesthetic” elements, this is what we observe in the plot.
 The last line in the code represents the geometric object to be plotted.
-These geometric objects defines the type of the plot.
+These geometric objects define the type of the plot.
 In this case, the object is a point, indicated by the `geom_point()`function.
 Another, peculiar thing in the code is the `+` operation.
 In `ggplot2`, this operation is used to add layers and modify the plot.
 The resulting scatter plot from the code snippet below can be seen in Figure \@ref(fig:ggScatterchp3).

 ```r